What Is NIL and How Does the RallyFuel Platform Work?

 How do proposed federal actions affect athletes and schools?

 Federal legislation aims to create uniform standards on endorsements, agent regulation, and the role of institutions.
-A national law could reduce state-by-state variance, but specific proposals differ on whether schools can directly compensate athletes, how eligibility is protected, and what reporting system would be used.
+A national law could reduce differences among states, but current proposals vary on whether schools could compensate athletes, how eligibility would be safeguarded, and what reporting framework would be implemented.

 What should athletes in the Southeast expect compared with the West Coast?